PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

    ``*`` if you want to add all files in the current directory and its subdirectories, excluding those specified in :file:`.gitignore`).

 #.

 .. hint::

-   The process of adding and commiting a change and pushing it to GitHub can be thought of as packing and mailing a box.
+   The process of adding and committing a change and pushing it to GitHub can be thought of as packing and mailing a box.
 Using ``git add`` is equivalent to putting an item into a box without closing it.
 The ``git commit`` command is akin to closing the box and